solliancenet/sentinel-defender-workshop-400/day-02/activity04-automation.md

 # Activity 4: Log Analytics + Azure Automation

 Wide World Importers has several automation commands setup in their on-premises Splunk instance that fire automatically when certain alerts are created.
 These commands do various things against both on-premises environments and cloud-based environments.
-They would like to know how they would do the same with a cloud-based SEIM/SOAR software like Azure Sentinel.
+They would like to know how they would do the same with a cloud-based SEIM/SOAR software like Microsoft Sentinel.

 **Requirements**